What is DNS?

 How about whitelisting then ?
 This method is a little more drastic.
 It is usually used by people who should not be accessing systems other than what they are authorized to.
 In this case, every computer out on the internet is expected to cause some sort of damage to the owner of this network.

-A lot of government offices are good example of this type of DNS filtering.
+A lot of government offices are good examples of this type of DNS filtering.
 While you are in the office, you are expected to give your full attention to work.
-Facebook is not work related, unless you are the social media officer for your organization.
+Facebook is not work-related unless you are the social media officer for your organization.
 There are many programs that let small businesses use DNS to limit traffic.
-There are also free dns filters such as quad9.
+There are also free DNS filters such as quad9.

-There is also leaking the private information of the public these offices serve.
-One wrong click of the mouse and millions of people’s social security numbers re in the hands of hackers.
-Therefore, the more public facing an office, the harder they try to protect their internal systems.
+Leaks also occur in the private information of the public these offices serve.
+One wrong click of the mouse can put millions of people’s social security numbers in the hands of hackers.
+Therefore, the more public-facing an office is, the harder it tries to protect its internal systems.
 And there is nothing better than DNS filtering to do this as a first line of defense.

-Also, since a lookup is the simplest action in the chain of accessing a remote system, it is not resource intensive and can be deployed with no significant impact to the end users’ experience.
+Also, since a lookup is the simplest action in the chain of accessing a remote system, it is not resource-intensive and can be deployed without significantly impacting the end users’ experience.